PrivatBank scores a major victory in battle after Supreme Court overturns Surkis brothers ruling

 “This is the first court victory of Privatbank against the Surkis family in their four-plus years of litigation.
 Therefore it is a surprise.
 The ruling complicates Kolomoisky’s current legal battle to challenge the validity of the Privatbank nationalisation.
 However, this ruling is not an ultimate victory for the bank in the case of the bailed-in Surkis deposits.
 The family will have the opportunity to turn to the civil courts to recognise the rights, and the outcome of such an attempt is hard to predict,” Alexander Paraschiy of Concorde Capital said in a note.

 Depositors in PrivatBank lost their money when the state took it over after finding a $5.5bn hole in its balance sheet.
-The money was looted by Kolomoisky and his partner Gennady Bogolyubov using a variety of “fraudulent loans and shell companies,” the management of PrivatBank told bne IntelliNews in a recent interview.
+The money was allegedly embezzled by Kolomoisky and his partner Gennady Bogolyubov using a variety of “fraudulent loans and shell companies,” the management of PrivatBank told bne IntelliNews in a recent interview.

 The Surkis brothers claim they have no connection with Kolomoisky or his partner and brought a lawsuit seeking reimbursement of the UAH1.1bn ($250mn) they had in the bank at the time of its takeover.
 Despite widespread evidence to link the Surkis brothers with Kolomoisky the lower court found in their favour and ordered the bank to repay them.